GuillaumeDIDIER/Ars-Magica-Characters/Magi/Aydamir of Soba/Aydamir, the Alchemist+30.md

 SuMa 15
 **R**: Touch, **D**: Sun, **T**: Ind
 **Pen:** 0, 1 charge
-This powder grants the target the *Premonitions* Virtue with a score of 4.
+This powder grants the target the *Premonitions* Virtue and the corresponding Ability with a score of 4.
 Aydamir sometimes uses this powder before attending the councils of the Ministry of Work.
 *(Base 10, +1 Sun)*

 **Potion for a Gentler Collaboration**